gfroerli/firmware/README.md

 - `firmware`: The main firmware repository.
 This will generate the firmware binary.
 - `config`: Configuration management in EEPROM.
+- `config-flasher`: A tool that can write config EEPROM based on a config TOML file.

 ## Timers